ChenDavidTimothy/TrajectoLab_radau/examples/overtaking_maneuver/README.md

 ### Notes

-This problem demonstrates complex highway overtaking with two moving obstacles in opposing directions.
+This problem demonstrates complex street overtaking with two moving obstacles in opposing directions.
 The vehicle must coordinate lane changes while avoiding both a forward-moving obstacle in the right lane and a backward-moving obstacle in the left lane.
-The formulation includes realistic vehicle dynamics, highway constraints, and collision avoidance with safety margins.
+The formulation includes realistic vehicle dynamics, street constraints, and collision avoidance with safety margins.

 ## Running This Example